salesforce/Timbermill/README.md

  ###### Things to add to the wiki
  * How timbermill works with different threads
- * Attributes vs. data vs. metrics
+ * string vs. text vs. globals vs. metric
  * Explain all fields in task
  * Explain metadata on task
  * Explain all properties for timbermill bootstrap
- * Global attributes that every event contains (e.g. host, jvm, ip etc.)
+ * Global string that every event contains (e.g. host, jvm, ip etc.)